A look at Gentex Corporation’s (GNTX) recent performance gives investors their first glimpse of hope. - News Daemon

 Gentex Corporation (NASDAQ: GNTX) Trading Performance Indicators

-Here are Gentex Corporation’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 2.20.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.30.
-Likewise, its price to free cash flow for the trailing twelve months is 28.62.
+Gentex Corporation (GNTX) is currently performing well based on its current performance indicators.
+A quick ratio of 2.20 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.23.
+Likewise, its price to free cash flow for the trailing twelve months is 28.02.

 Technical Analysis of Gentex Corporation (GNTX)

-During the past 100 days, Gentex Corporation’s (GNTX) raw stochastic average was set at 28.91%, which indicates a significant decrease from 35.29% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 17.37% in the past 14 days, which was lower than the 21.08% volatility it showed in the past 100 days.
+During the past 100 days, Gentex Corporation’s (GNTX) raw stochastic average was set at 15.10%, which indicates a significant increase from 3.40% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 14.24% in the past 14 days, which was lower than the 21.14% volatility it showed in the past 100 days.

 Gentex Corporation (NASDAQ: GNTX) Key Stats